 Once we know the history of accelerating change, giving us exponential foresight, we can anticipate that there are some stunning advances in our collective intelligence lying just ahead of us.
 We discussed several of those advances in Chapter 2.
-Once we suspect that social and technical change are not only evolutionary but also developmental processes, we can use evo devo foresight to ask which of our current activities are most likely to make progress on the Eight Goals and continue growing adaptive intelligence, both of people and our machines.
+Once we suspect that social and technical change are not only evolutionary but also developmental processes, we can use evo devo foresight to ask which of our current activities are most likely to make progress on the Eight Values and continue growing adaptive intelligence, both of people and our machines.
 A number of policy priorities seem particularly obvious, once we are exponential- and evo devo-aware.

 First, alleviating avoidable human and animal suffering clearly belongs at the very top of our political priorities.
 There are a number of easy wins that don’t require new science or much new technology, including feeding the currently hungry and malnourished, working to prevent further population growth, and making clothing, shelter, basic health and sanitation, and basic security more available to those who need them, locally and globally.
 These seem top moral priorities for us as individuals, and for our governments.